unconed/ThreeRTT.js/README.md

 * * *

-ThreeRTT provides virtual render targets backed by multiple buffers, providing transparent read/write/history access.
+ThreeRTT provides smart render targets backed by multiple buffers, providing transparent read/write/history access.
 It also includes specialized ShadersMaterials for writing common GLSL pixel effects.

-When used with tQuery, a 'render to texture' world object is provided which hooks into the rendering pipeline.
-Render-to-texture passes can be ordered manually to ensure correct rendering of complex effects.
+When used with tQuery, a 'render to texture' world object is provided which hooks into the rendering pipeline and can be sized automatically to the viewport.

 Includes: microevent.js (Jerome Etienne)